kubos/kubos/docs/msp430-launchpad-guide.rst

 connection speed is 115200.

 All of your program's printf statements will be routed through here.
-You can change the settings of the console with the hardware:console section of the config.json file.
+You can change the settings of the console with the :json:object:`hardware.console` section of the config.json file.

 **NOTE:** If your MSP430 board loses power while you have a debug